Logo for the Brody Bates Youth Redfish Logo

 • Boundaries

-• No fishing within 100 yards from the boat landing that you launched from.
+• No fishing within 100 yards from a boat landing.

 • Private or gated area not available to the public cannot be used.